Sriram2226/AlertWatch-Fall-Detection-System-/README.md

-# Fall Detection System
+# AlertWatch - Fall Detection System

-This project is a fall detection system implemented using Python and various libraries such as OpenCV, cvzone, and ultralytics YoloV8.
-It detects falls in a video stream using Yolov8 object detection and sends a notification via Telegram when a fall is detected.
+This project is a fall detection system implemented using Python and libraries such as OpenCV, cvzone, and ultralytics YoloV8.
+It detects falls in a video stream using Yolov8 object detection and sends alert notification via Telegram when a fall is detected.

 ## Installation